-These Fall Displays Will Give You An Excuse to Put the Christmas Tree Up Early
+These Fall Christmas Trees Will Give You An Excuse to Put Your Tree Up Early

 If you’ve been looking for a reason to break out the holiday decorations a few months early, here is your excuse.
-We’ve rounded up a few of our favorite trees and found all the products you need to recreate the looks.
+Here's a few of my favorite trees and products you need to recreate the looks.

 Fall Harvest Tree

 This gorgeous fall display starts with a flocked Christmas tree, which I love because the lighter branches really make the orange and red decorations pop.
-If you don't have a flocked tree, it's easy to flock an artificial tree yourself, or you can find relatively inexpensive versions to buy online like this 6-foot flocked tree ($109, Wayfair).
-Once you've got the tree, decorate it with faux flowers, dried corn stalks, and bows made from an orange plaid wire-edged ribbon ($5, Michaels).
-Using a wire-edged ribbon will help you create perfectly-shaped bows, every time—no matter how big you tie them!
+Once you've got the tree, decorate it with faux flowers, dried corn stalks, and bows made from an orange plaid wire-edged ribbon ($7, Michaels).
+Using a wire-edged ribbon will help you create perfectly shaped bows, every time—no matter how big you tie them!
 Finish off the tree with faux pumpkins and felt leaves for a truly festive fall look.

 Plaid Pumpkin Tree